orschiro/Orschiro/README.md

 * TOC
 {:toc}

+# Feedly RSS tips and tricks best practices

+- Add an unread counter to your Chrome toolbar using [this extension](https://olsh.me/Feedly-Notifier/)
+- Tweak this extension to open Feedly on extension icon click
+- Disable Feedly auto mark as read on scroll
+- Tweak sources to directly open source on click
+- Get yourself used to using the X (mark as read and hide)
+- IMPORTANT: Don't feel any pressure getting your unread counter down to 0

 # Github Pages Table of Contents README.md

 See this nice automatically generated table of content / index above?
 Yes, it's possible to have that in a README.md that's hosted on Github Pages.
 Add `markdown: kramdown` to your `_config.yml` and subsequently the following snippet where you want your TOC to appear in the README.